About the project

 Supported by Köln Academy of Art of the World, Manifesta10PP and Taiteen edistämi.

 About the artist

-Artist, curator, doctoral candidate based in Helsinki.
+Jon Irigoyen is an artist, curator, doctoral candidate based in Helsinki.
 His research focuses on interaction between public and urban space; concepts such as autonomy, ritual, celebration, resistance, etc.